Centrist Democrat Kyrsten Sinema flips Arizona Senate seat

 “Kyrsten was the perfect candidate for this race,” said Democratic strategist Chad Campbell, who previously served with Sinema in Arizona’s state legislature.
 “We saw that with Garcia.”

-Sinema first came to prominence as a Green Party activist in Phoenix, and McSally raked the Democrat over her protests against the Iraq and Afghanistan wars.
+Sinema first came to prominence as an openly bisexual Green Party activist in Phoenix, and McSally raked the Democrat over her protests against the Iraq and Afghanistan wars.
 Sinema was elected as a Democrat to the state legislature in 2004 and carved out a reputation as a liberal who could work with her conservative colleagues.

 By the time she was elected to Congress representing a suburban Phoenix swing district in 2012, Sinema had completely remade herself into a centrist.
 She voted against Nancy Pelosi as the Democratic leader, supported relaxed regulations on banks and a law to increase penalties on people illegally re-entering the country.
 She supported a bill making it easier to deport immigrants identified by police as gang members.